Cozell McQueen: Professional career

-He was drafted by the Milwaukee Bucks in the 4th round of the 1985 NBA draft, he was waived by the Bucks a week later.
+McQueen was drafted by the Milwaukee Bucks in the 4th round of the 1985 NBA draft, but was waived by the Bucks a week later.

-McQueen signed with Spanish side Cacaolat Granollers the same year but was again released, having only played in the Catalan league.
+He signed with Spanish side Cacaolat Granollers the same year but was again released, having only played in the Catalan league.

 McQueen then moved to the Continental Basketball Association, playing with the Wisconsin Flyers.

 He was signed as a free-agent by the New York Knicks in August 1986 but was released without playing a competitive game less than two months later.
 He then returned to play in the CBA.

 He averaged 11.9 points and 10.2 rebounds for the La Crosse Catbirds in the CBA for the first half of the 1986–1987 season.

 McQueen was signed by the Detroit Pistons in January 1987 on a 10-day contract as an injury replacement for Rick Mahorn.

 Though he posted 6 points (on 3 for 3 shooting) and 8 rebounds in 7 minutes, he could not find space in a roster containing Adrian Dantley, John Salley and Dennis Rodman and left after 3 games, finishing the season with the Catbirds.

 McQueen then moved abroad, returning to his birth country, France, to play for Tours in the Pro A. He had 12 points, 10.6 rebounds and 1.5 blocks in 37.3 minutes per game for 1987–88.

 For the next season, he moved to the Italian Serie A, signing with Paini Napoli.

 He led the league in blocks with 2.1 per game in 1988–89, adding 16.3 points and 11.5 rebounds in 35.4 minutes.

 Joining Philips Milano in 1990, he had 10.2 points, 12.1 rebounds and 1.3 blocks in 32.7 minutes per game.

 The American then signed with Spanish side CAI Zaragoza in 1991.
 He averaged 9 points, 11 rebounds and 1.3 blocks in 35 minutes on average in the Liga ACB during 1991–1992.

 A return to Italy followed, signing a $800,000 contract with Scaini Venezia.
 He was replaced by Shelton Jones in February 1993 after posting 9.1 points, 10.2 rebounds and 1.2 blocks in nearly 33 minutes per game.

 He finished his career in the American minor leagues, retiring in 1996.

+Death

+McQueen died on August 5, 2026, aged 64, following a bout with brain cancer.